fatipardo/PDBClean-0.0.2/README.md

 The code in this repository is based on the code found [here](https://test.pypi.org/project/PDBClean/#files).
 The code was originally written by Frédéric Poitevin and Nicholas Corsepius.
 Fátima Pardo Avila and Liv Weiner created this repository.
+Paulina Cabral contributed to the code and documentation.
 We all worked on this project while being part of the Levitt Lab at Stanford University.